jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 The fix isn't complicated, but it requires two shifts: better prompt structure and smarter spending.

 GPT-5 responds exceptionally well to structured, detailed prompts.
-Think of it like writing clear technical specifications—the more precise you are about requirements, constraints, and expected outcomes, the better results you get.
+Think of it like writing clear technical specifications.
+The more precise you are about requirements, constraints, and expected outcomes, the better results you get.
 And for the cost problem, using APIs directly instead of subscriptions gives you unlimited usage at 60-70% lower cost.

 **What you get:**